vjolaj/Flask-React-Project/README.md

 ### Non-logged-in users

 For our site, we decided that only logged in users can create and finalize orders.
 If a user does not want to create an account, they can log in as a demo user can order that way.
-They are still able to browse restaurants but logging in is preffered
+They are still able to browse restaurants but logging in is preffered.

 A non-logged in user CAN: